Risk Assessment Management Plan (RAMP)

 Benefits of completing and having a RAMP:

 It is a great way for the farmer to learn more about their own farm and identify risks that they may not have been aware of.
 Farmers also join an international community who understand food safety and reduction of risk with a long track record.
 The RAMP plan becomes something the farmer works on every day and results in a sharpened mindset with regard to food safety.
+The control and responsibility are in the hands of the producer.
+If something goes wrong in their business, they don't have to wait for someone else to tell them what is wrong.
+Their pre-meditated food safety plan is an effective and powerful troubleshooter.

 The objective is to create a longer shelf-life, great tasting and low risk milk profile for consumers to appreciate.
 Farmers can show their RAMP plan, along with test results to prove that they are taking great care to produce a high quality product.
 This helps the consumer make an informed choice about raw milk consumption.
 They can see evidence and grow confidence that the farmer is equipped with the appropriate resources.
 The RAMP is a tool to grow the trust that is so important in consumer-farmer connections.